danielspaniel/ember-data-change-tracker/README.md

   - The method ```rollback()``` is added to model
   - If your not using auto track you have to call ```startTrack()``` before editing
-  - Performace wise, it's fast.
-I turned to take a sip of bubbly and poof it was done.
+  - Performace wise, it's way faster than you think it should be.
+    - Tested on model with hundreds of items in a hasMany association.
+    - Though you might want to think twice when tracking one with thousands

 Usage: